Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 }
 ```

-And use the environment variable in your postdeploy task to check if it is
+Then use the environment variable in your postdeploy task to check if it is
 executed in the scope of a review app or not.

-## Is it possible to create review apps if my code is hosted at a different place?
+## Is It Possible to Create Review Apps If My Code Is Hosted at a Different Place?

-We only implement directly Review Apps for code hosted on GitHub.
+We implement review apps for code hosted on GitHub or GitLab.
 However you can set it up for your
 specific case thanks to the Scalingo API:

 * Create a [child application]({% post_url platform/app/2000-01-01-child-apps %})